-Although scRNA-seq technologies have led to a remarkable growth of single-cell data, it was still challenging to collect the matched pairs of control and perturbed samples for a particular stimulus or perturbation.
-As current databases comprise a wide variety of single-cell data collected from samples at normal conditions, there is critical need to leverage the existing data at normal conditions to generate and predict the single-cell data after a certain perturbation.
+Although scRNA-seq technologies have led to a remarkable growth of single-cell data, it was still challenging to collect the matched pairs of control and perturbed samples for a particular perturbation.
+As current databases comprise a wide variety of single-cell data collected from samples at normal conditions, there is a critical need to leverage the existing data at normal conditions to generate and predict the single-cell data after a certain perturbation.
 To achieve this, an accurate and robust method is needed, with generalized capabilities in revealing gene expression patterns across different tissues, different platforms, and limited data size.